Fixed line spacing and first line of a page

 Note that this paragraph style is a workaround and not the solution for controlling vertical line spacing.
 As you can see in the image below, as soon as a long paragraph breaks into a new page, the first line of the new page uses again less than 12pt from the page top margin.

 Note that I’m aware of the page line-spacing (register-true) feature, but finding a method to align every line to a grid is not my point.
-I chose the above example because it’s the simplest way I could think of to illustrate the issue.
+I chose the above example because it was the simplest way I could think of to illustrate the issue.
 I’m not interested in aligning every line to a grid.
 I’m interested in having control of vertical line spacing.

 Now to the questions: